antzGames/Godot_Vertex_Animation_Textures_Plugin/README.md

 ## Vertex Animation Shader

-The magic of vertex animation happens both in Blender and in the shader.
+The magic of vertex animations happens both in Blender and in the shader.
 This is why you should understand what is happening in the shader.

-To make it easy, it is recommended you use `GeometryInstance3D > Geometry > Material Override` to add the a new ShaderMaterial.
+To make it easy, it is recommended you use `GeometryInstance3D > Geometry > Material Override` to add the a new `ShaderMaterial`.

 In the `Shader` property select `Quick Load` and select: `vat_multiple_anims.gdshader`